lamhq/tech-notes/pages/devops/aws/analytics/lake-formation/sharing-data.md

 ## Overview

-You can share databases or tables to any IAM principals (IAM roles and users) to:
-- IAM principals (IAM roles and users) in an account
-- other AWS accounts at the account level
-- IAM principals in another account
+You can share Data Catalog resources within an AWS account and across accounts.

 You can also share tables with data filters to restrict access to the details at the row-level and cell-level details.

 ## How it work?

 When a resource is shared, invites are sent to the recipient account

 When a recipient accepts a invitation: